 My clients come from all kinds of backgrounds: Event agencies, event service providers such as outfitters, furnishings, catering, local organisers and marketing departments that implement events mainly internally.

-Stefan: What exactly do you do, doing onsite event management?
+Stefan: What do you actually do on site in onsite event management?

 I take over the coordination of the trades on site and ensure that everything runs smoothly.
 I am also available as a contact person for customers.
 In the final defect all the same as a “normal” event manager or project manager on site.
 My goal: to create fair working hours at an event for all people.
 To achieve this, the companies in question need more skilled workers whom they can access flexibly and with confidence.

-Stefan: What training have you had?
+Stefan: What training did you do?
 How satisfied are you with it?
-And in retrospect would you do the same?
+And looking back, would you do it the same way?